nellore/rail-dbgap/README.md

 ### Delegate Elastic MapReduce and CloudFormation authorites to the new IAM user (administrator)

-The new IAM user still needs sufficient privileges to run Rail-RNA on Elastic MapReduce.
+The new IAM user still needs sufficient privileges to use Elastic MapReduce.

 1. Return to the [AWS Console](https://aws.amazon.com/console/), again click **Identity and Access Management**, but now click **Policies** on the left sidebar.
 2. Click **Create Policy**, then select **Create Your Own Policy**.
 (You may need to click **Get Started** first.)